| ||What will it cost to feed cows this winter?

 How can the cow owner be guaranteed that the cows will be properly cared for?

 The best way to ensure that cows are maintained properly is to monitor their body condition.
 To protect both parties, it is advisable to agree upon a body condition of the cows going into the custom operation.
 Both parties should agree on a body condition for when the cows leave after the feeding period.
 Furthermore, some system of mid-period monitoring should be in place to prevent a yo-yo feeding effect.
-The Alberta Farm Animal Care group has developed a Term Care Agreement for Livestock to help producers manage the care of custom fed cows.

 Basic Design of a Lease Agreement for Custom Feeding Cows